The Sony RX100 V is one of the most powerful compact cameras on the market.

 Once you select the settings you want and hit the synchronize button, the rest of your images will sync to the edits of the first image.
 Here are the settings I usually choose to synchronize.

-If you notice certain sections of your time lapse that are not consistent, adjust the first image of the section you want to adjust and synchronize the settings throughout that section.
-The settings will actually sync based on the first image you select, not based on the first image in the time line.
+If you notice certain sections of your time-lapse that are not consistent, adjust the first image of the section you want to adjust and synchronize the settings throughout that section.

 7.)
 After you have selected all the images in your timeline, go to File –> Export or hit Ctrl + Shift + E on a Windows computer to bring up the export dialog box.